admin-ch/CovidCertificate-Apidoc/README.md

     - "1833" for "AAZ-LMB"
     - "2010" for "Atlas Link Technology Co., Ltd., China"
     - "9999" for "LYSUN Covid 19 Antigen Rapid Test "
-- **sampleDateTime**: date and time of the test sample collection.
+- **sampleDateTime***: date and time of the test sample collection.
   - Format: ISO 8601 date incl. time.
   - Example: "1972-09-24T17:29:41.063Z"
-- **resultDateTime**: date and time of the test result production (optional for rapid antigen test).
+- **resultDateTime***: date and time of the test result production (optional for rapid antigen test).
   - Format: ISO 8601 date incl. time.
   - Example: "1972-09-24T17:29:41.063Z"
-- **testingCentreOrFacility**: name of centre or facility.
+- **testingCentreOrFacility***: name of centre or facility.
   - Format: string, maxLength: 50 CHAR.
   - Example: "Centre de test de Payerne"
-- **memberStateOfTest**: the country in which the covid certificate owner has been tested.
+- **memberStateOfTest***: the country in which the covid certificate owner has been tested.
   - Format: string (2 chars according to ISO 3166 Country Codes).
   - Example: "CH" (for switzerland).

-### Recovery data
+#### Type: Recovery

-Mandatory data:
-- **dateOfFirstPositiveTestResult**: date when the sample for the test was collected that led to positive test obtained through a procedure established by a public health authority.
+- **dateOfFirstPositiveTestResult***: date when the sample for the test was collected that led to positive test obtained through a procedure established by a public health authority.
   - Format: ISO 8601 date without time.
 Range: can be between 1900-01-01 and 2099-12-31.
 Regexp: "[19|20][0-9][0-9]-(0[1-9]|1[0-2])-([0-2][1-9]|3[0|1])".
   - Example: "2021-10-03"
-- **countryOfTest**: the country in which the covid certificate owner has been tested.
+- **countryOfTest***: the country in which the covid certificate owner has been tested.
   - Format: string (2 chars according to ISO 3166 Country Codes).
   - Example: "CH" (for switzerland).

-## API doc
+## Technical specification

 ### Generation API

-The generation API allows to create 3 types of covid certificate: vaccination, test and recovery.
+Three types of covid certificate can be requested through the generation API:
+- vaccination
+- test
+- recovery.

-See the [API doc](https://editor.swagger.io/?url=) to get technical information about the REST API.
+See the [API specifications](https://editor.swagger.io/?url=) for further informations.

-#### Error list
+#### Error codes
 There is a custom error body for the request if the server side parameter validation fails.
 - `{451, "No vaccination data was specified"}`
 - `{452, "No person data was specified"}`